ibm-cloud-docs/vpc/block_storage_vpc_key_rotation.md

 # Key rotation for VPC resources
 {: #vpc-key-rotation}

-For {{site.data.keyword.vpc_short}} resources such as volumes and encrypted images that are protected by your customer root key (CRK), you can rotate the root keys for additional security.
+For {{site.data.keyword.vpc_short}} resources such as volumes and encrypted images that are protected by your customer root key (CRK), you can rotate the root keys for more security.
 When you rotate a root key by schedule or on demand, the original key material is replaced.
 The old key remains active to decrypt existing resources but can't be used to encrypt new ones.
 This feature is available on Gen 2 Compute resources only.
 {:shortdesc}

 ## Key rotation overview